Gregor-Davies/GEG/README.md

 This Bot is provided in the state of "As is" If there is a error feel free to open a issue and I will get around to fixing it.

 Commands:
-Geg Say - Forces GEG Bot to send your message as a embed
+Geg Say - Forces GEG Bot to send your message as a embed.

-Geg Clap - Forces GEG Bot to clap your message
+Geg Clap - Forces GEG Bot to clap your message.

-Geg Doot - Forces GEG Bot to doot your message
+Geg Doot - Forces GEG Bot to doot your message.

 Geg Vapor - ( This feature is in BETA so their may be some errors in the code ) Forces GEG Bot to vaporwave your message.